0bserver07/Deploy-To-Baseten/readme.md

 ![assets/Diagram1.1.gif](assets/Diagram1.1.gif)

-## Step by Step to Deploy a Model that uses Hugging Face Pipeline with Baseten
+## Step by Step to Deploy a Model on Baseten:

 What is Baseten, and Why Should You Use It?